OWASP/www-project-kubernetes-top-ten/index.md

 * [Other Risks to Consider](./2022/en/src/other-risks)

 ## Getting Involved
-Development, issues, and discussion all take place on the OWASP Top Ten [GitHub](https://github.com/OWASP/www-project-kubernetes-top-ten) repository.
+Development, issues, and discussion all take place on the OWASP Kubernetes Top Ten [GitHub](https://github.com/OWASP/www-project-kubernetes-top-ten) repository.
 Join the conversation!

 ## Licensing
 The Kubernetes OWASP Top 10 document is licensed under the CC BY-NC-SA 4.0, the Creative Commons Attribution-ShareAlike 4.0 license.
 Some rights reserved.